El Paso Election Officials worry COVID-19 will bring a low voter turn out for the Texas primaries

-El Paso, TX (KTSM)– While multiple states throughout the country have taken to mail in voting for the primary elections to help reduce the spread of COVID-19, many El Pasoans will not be given that same opportunity.
+EL PASO, Texas (KTSM)– While multiple states throughout the country have taken to mail-in voting for the primary elections to help reduce the spread of COVID-19, many El Pasoans will not be given that same opportunity.

 That leaves a large part of our voters with voting at the polls as their only option.